drug-design/course/docs/chapters/protein-structure.md

 ### Fibrous Proteins

-Fibrous proteins tend to be long, thin, insoluble in water and arranged to form fibers by associations side by side to construct macroscopic structures - a feature that is important for their structural roles.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/fibrous-proteins-0ccc0042'><i class='fa fa-play' aria-hidden='true'></i></button>Fibrous proteins tend to be long, thin, insoluble in water and arranged to form fibers by associations side by side to construct macroscopic structures - a feature that is important for their structural roles.
 Most fibrous proteins have regular, extended structures as we will see in the examples that follow.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/spider_web.png){: loading=lazy }
 #### Collagen

-Collagen is the most abundant protein of the human body (it is the matrix protein for bones and skin).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/collagen-de986592'><i class='fa fa-play' aria-hidden='true'></i></button>Collagen is the most abundant protein of the human body (it is the matrix protein for bones and skin).
 Collagen exists as a triple helix in which the individual polypeptide chains helices are very extended (3 &#8491; rise per residue).
 Each chain is about 1000 residues long (3000 &#8491; in length).
 The sequence is characterized by Gly residues in every third position, and is also rich in Pro residues with about half of their side chains being hydroxylated.
 Covalent linking of Lys residues between the polypeptide chains enhances the strength of this structure.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer